Standards for Boundary Evidence - Cadastral Survey

 The SBE Certificate is not a land survey and does not satisfy the needs that a land survey fulfills.
 The SBE Certificate can quantify and qualify the risk associated with transactions and resource activities related to boundary location.
 The SBE Certificates are kept on file permanently for future reference.

 By maximizing the limited and specialized expertise of surveyors, the savings will be significant.
 Not only are savings likely to be realized in management of land boundaries costs similar to those estimated to result from the implementation of the Standards for Indian Trust Lands Boundary Evidence (303 DM 7), but the potential savings in avoidance of conflicts over boundaries could also be significant.
 In addition, there is potential for recovering millions of dollars in revenue from unauthorized use of rights-of-way and/or the unauthorized extraction of oil, gas, or other valuable minerals.

 Where is the increased capacity?

-The Standards allow the BLM to increase its cadastral services capacity without sacrificing quality.
+The SBE allows DOI to increase its land survey services capacity without sacrificing quality.

 Yes.
-The Standards will be subject to amendment as experience teaches us how to improve them.
+We can amend the SBE process as experience teaches us how to improve it.

-Who bears the cost for the Standards process?
+Who bears the cost for the SBE process?

-The program, commercial entity, or land owner requests the work is responsible for the cost.
-Costs associated with preparation of the Boundary Evidence Worksheets and Certificates will be determined in accordance with Cost Recovery regulations and the accounts set up there under, benefiting activity, or commercial entity(s).
-It is expected special accounts will be utilized to cover the costs when appropriate.
+The program, commercial entity, or land owner requesting the work is responsible for the cost.
+We will estimate the costs associated with preparation of the LSSR and SBE Certificate(s) in accordance with cost recovery regulations and establish special accounts to benefit the activity or the commercial entity(s).
+We will use special accounts to cover the costs when appropriate.

-Land and resource transactions and commercial projects are usually described by aliquot parts.
-What happens if the transaction or project is located in a township with a Protraction Diagram?
+Land and resource transactions are often described by aliquot parts.
+What happens if the transaction is located in a township with a Protraction Diagram?

-What do I do if I am uncertain of the transaction or project boundary or land description?
+What do I do if I am uncertain of the transaction boundary or land description?